 ARC 241: Architectural Heritage I- World I

-A comprehensive review of world architecture as a perpetual process of evolution through ages from Prehistory to Renaissance, primarily but not exclusively with reference to Western Civilization.
+A comprehensive review of world architecture as a perpetual process of evolution through the ages from Prehistory to the Renaissance, primarily but not exclusively with reference to Western Civilization.
 Ideology, analysis, and criticism through reading and writing.
-Critical evolution of city planning and architecture from political, social and religious viewpoints with examples from ancient Egypt, Mesopotamia, Greece, Rome and India.
-Comparative study of European art and architecture from early Christian, Byzantine, Romanesque, Medieval, Gothic and Renaissance periods with their context and background.
+Critical evolution of city planning and architecture from political, social, and religious viewpoints with examples from ancient Egypt, Mesopotamia, Greece, Rome, and India.
+Comparative study of European art and architecture from the early Christian, Byzantine, Romanesque, Medieval, Gothic, and Renaissance periods with their context and background.

 3 Credits, 3 Hours